What is FASD?

 How is FASD Diagnosed?

-Diagnosing FASD can be challenging due to the need of social history and assessments covering ten different domains.
+Diagnosing FASD can be challenging.
+It requires a social history and assessments across ten areas of development.

-FASD should be diagnosed by a multidisciplinary team of health professionals working collaboratively, which include:
+FASD should be diagnosed by a team of health professionals who work together.
+This team may include:

 • A physician